thepieterdc/publishing-lod-streams/paper/content/semanticweb.md

 #### Uniform Resource Identifier (URI)

-URI offers a uniform way to identify objects.
-It is often mistaken with Uniform Resource Locator (URL), but the big difference is that URL locates something, while URI identifies something.
-This means that every URL is a URI, but the opposite is not true [](cite:cites uri).
+A URI offers a uniform way to identify an object.
+This identifier is often confused with a *Uniform Resource Locator (URL)*, which *locates* an object, rather than *identifying* it.
+Consequently, every URL is an example of a URI, but the opposite is not true [](cite:cites uri).

 Together with [Unicode](#unicode), URI forms the base of the Semantic Web Stack.
 Both URI and Unicode enable the identification of resources on the Web in a uniform manner.